 If a person is already in an accumulation type fund, then there are probably four main things to consider before either deciding to stay in the current fund, or shifting to a new fund.

-1 The first thing to consider is the investment performance of the fund.
-The main job of a superannuation trustee is to invest your money to generate strong consistent returns.
-It is dangerous to judge a fund only on the performance in the past year, so it is a good idea to look at the investment performance of the trustee over the past 5 or 10 years.
+1 The first thing to consider is the fund’s investment performance.
+The main job of a superannuation trustee is to invest your money to generate strong, consistent returns.
+Do not judge a fund only on its performance in the past year; look at the trustee’s investment performance over the past 5–10 years.

-Take into account, also, that a variety of investment options are usually available to fund members.
+Take into account, that a variety of investment options are usually available to fund members.
 For example, there may be a conservative (capital stable) option, a balanced option and a growth option, depending on the member’s appetite for risk.
 So, it is worthwhile looking at the investment performance of the trustee in respect of each available option.
 In addition, some funds take into account ethical and environmental considerations in their investment decision-making.
 You should consider how you want your money invested by the super fund.
 If you do not make a choice, you will be placed in the default investment option, which is usually a balanced investment option.

 2 The second thing to consider is the trustee’s fees and charges.
 An average superannuation fund charges about 1.3 per cent (of the funds under management) for investing and administering the fund.
 Some public sector funds charge less than 0.5 per cent.
 Some funds charge 3 per cent.
 Because “industry” funds and public sector funds are not-for-profit, the fees charged by these funds should be lower than the fees charged by the funds run for profit.